-9.1 Annual Compliance The permittee must pay the annual Compliance Determination Fee specified in LRAPA 37-8020, Table 2, Part 2.c. for a Class above date.

-Three General ACDP by December 1 of each year this permit is in effect.
-An invoice indicating the amount, as determined by LRAPA regulations, will be mailed to the permittee prior to the assigned to this permit.
+9.1 Annual Compliance Fee The permittee must pay the annual Compliance Determination Fee Specified in LRAPA 37-8020, Table 2, Part 2.c. for a Class Three General ACDP by December 1 of each year this permit is in effect.
+An invoice indicating the amount, as determined by LRAPA regulations, will be mailed to the permittee prior to the above date.